How to Spend 72 Hours in Split: Best Things to Do and Eat

 Misto

-If you’re looking for Dalmatian street food with a modern twist, Misto is the go-to place in Split.
-We stumbled upon it completely by chance during our first time in the city.
-We were absolutely starving after our bus journey from Mostar (you can read about our awful experience in my Mostar guide) and looking for a local restaurant that was as close to our flat as possible.
+If you’re after Dalmatian street food with a modern twist, Misto is the place to go in Split.
+We stumbled upon it completely by chance during our first visit – we’d just arrived from Mostar (after what was honestly one of the worst bus journeys ever – more on that in my Mostar guide), absolutely starving, and looking for the closest decent meal near our flat.

 Dalmatian food and Karlovačko beer on a table outside Misto - Street Food & Bar in Split Old Town

-I’m not the biggest fan of seafood, so the idea of ordering a burger or a sandwich instead instantly won me over.
-I got the sandwich version of a traditional Dalmatian Pašticada stew with slow-roasted pork marinated in traditional Prošek wine (to learn more about this specific type of wine, check out my Bol guide), while Mac went for one of their burgers.
-We also got some aubergine croquettes with tzatziki sauce to share.
-They served our order really fast and we devoured everything just as quickly – that’s how good it was!
+Seafood’s not really my thing, so the idea of ordering a burger or sandwich instead instantly won me over.
+I went for the sandwich version of a traditional Dalmatian Pašticada – slow-roasted pork marinated in Prošek wine (you can learn more about this type of wine in my Bol guide).

 Pizzeria Bokamorra